Nate Lowe Player Props: Rangers vs. Dodgers

 Nate Lowe At The Plate

+- Lowe leads Texas with an OBP of .372 this season while batting .283 with 53 walks and 64 runs scored.

-- Among qualifying hitters in MLB, his batting average ranks 29th, his on-base percentage ranks 19th, and he is 60th in the league in slugging.
+- Among qualifying hitters, he ranks 26th in batting average, while his on-base percentage ranks 18th and he is 60th in slugging.

-- Lowe enters this game on a five-game hitting streak.
-Over the course of his last outings, he's hitting .389 with one homer.
+- Lowe will look to extend his six-game hitting streak.
+He's batting .389 with one homer during his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.